 Let’s take a closer look at these two methods for sharpening an image in GIMP, learn how they work, and where they fit best into your workflow.
 Read on for more sharpening tips!

 Using the Sharpen tool is just as easy as using any of GIMP’s brush-based tools, although it’s not immediately obvious where to find it in the toolbox.
 Blur and Sharpen are two sides of the same coin, and GIMP bundles the two together under the teardrop icon in the toolbox.

-There are also two other tools bundled into this spot in the toolbox by default (though I’m not sure why, exactly), so if you can’t find the Blur / Sharpen tool it may be behind the Smudge or Dodge / Burn icons instead.
+There are also two other tools bundled into this spot in the toolbox by default (though I’m not sure why, exactly), so if you can’t find the Blur tool and Sharpen tool in GIMP, it may be behind the Smudge or Dodge / Burn icons instead.
 Using the shortcut Shift + U is always a faster way to start sharpening.